SystemFw/blog/content/staging/paxos-failures.md

 the algorithm cannot progress, but we won't be able to rely on this information for correctness since we don't know when that will happen.
-(In technical jargon: we are relying on partial synchrony for liveness, but we only assume asynchrony for safety).
+(In technical jargon: we are relying on partial synchrony for liveness, but for safety we only assume asynchrony).

 Processes are allowed to restart and keep participating in the algorithm, and are assumed to have access to stable storage.
 This